On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

-Ionel's definition, Definition 7.3 of a limiting curve being relatively stable must be interpreted (rather non-intuitively) using Definition 4.16\footnote{See also the second paragraph of Remark 7.4.
+Ionel's Definition 7.3, of a limiting curve being relatively stable, must be interpreted (rather non-intuitively) using Definition 4.16 from \cite{IonelGW}.\footnote{See also the second paragraph of Remark 7.4.
 Be warned that the first paragraph of Remark 7.4 is misleading.
-The correct condition for relative stability in the case of rescaling independently in different directions is that if one has to rescale $k$ times in the $i$th direction, then for each positive integer $0<m\leq k$, there is a nontrivial curve in at least one multilevel that has $m$ in the $i$th spot. } from \cite{IonelGW}.
-In particular, the above limiting curve is relatively stable because there are nontrivial curves in levels $(1,0)$ and $(3,2)$, so for the purposes of the correct interpretation of Definition 7.3, there are nontrivial curves in each positive level $1$, $2$, and $3$.
-Note that if we disliked curves being `between levels' as the last two above trivial cylinders are, we could avoid all such in-between curves by rescaling $4$ times using a factor of $n^{-1}$ each time.
-The resulting curve would not be relatively stable, and the reader is cautioned against trying to get rid of all in-between trivial holomorphic cylinders, because it is not difficult to come up with simple examples that would require rescaling an infinite number of times to get rid of all in-between cylinders.
+The correct condition for relative stability in the case of rescaling independently in different directions is the following: if one has to rescale $k$ times in the $i$th direction, then for each positive integer $0<m\leq k$, there is a nontrivial curve in at least one multilevel that has $m$ in the $i$th spot. } In particular, the above limiting curve is relatively stable because there are nontrivial curves in levels $(1,0)$ and $(3,2)$, so, for the correct interpretation of Definition 7.3, there are nontrivial curves in each positive level $1$, $2$, and $3$.
+Note that if we disliked curves being `between levels', we could avoid such in-between curves by rescaling $4$ times using a factor of $n^{-1}$ each time.
+The resulting curve would not be relatively stable.
+Furthermore, there exist simple examples requiring infinitely many rescalings to avoid all in-between cylinders.